Sustainable Energy in Japan, Early Fall 2016

 Location: UW Bothell and Ehime University, Matsuyama, Japan

-Estimated Program Fee*: $500, which covers local transportation, housing, most meals, cultural activities in Japan, and administrative support.
+Estimated Program Fee: $3,200 which covers: 5 Autumn Quarter credits; local transportation, housing, most meals, cultural activities in Japan

 Additional Costs: airfare (~$1,400), travel insurance ($40), study abroad fee ($250), some meals in Japan, personal expenses at UW Bothell and while abroad.

 Academic Credits: 5 Autumn Quarter 2016 credits of BME 493 or BIS 480 (to be confirmed)

 This early fall course explores the challenges and opportunities of deploying new energy technologies that are economically, socially, and environmentally sustainable.
 The geographic focus is Japan, and specifically the island of Shikoku, though comparison will also be made to the US and Pacific Northwest.

 Japan is an especially interesting case because of the sudden loss of nearly a third of the country’s electric power generating capacity when all nuclear plants were shut down after the meltdowns at the Fukushima Daiichi Nuclear Plant in March 2011.
 Since then, electric utilities, regulators, and policymakers have scrambled to develop wind, solar, geothermal, ocean, and other alternative sources of energy, while also restructuring the electric power industry around a new regulatory framework that will increase competition and strengthen accountability.
 These developments have occurred in a fraught political environment, where powerful energy firms, long shielded by a protective layer of politicians and bureaucrats, face an increasingly skeptical public and local communities determined to have a say in the energy choices made on their behalf.